meyer-lab/asmlab.org/team/index.md

 ### Ali Farhat, Undergraduate Researcher
 Bioengineering, UCLA

-Ali joined the Meyer Lab in September 2017 as a member of the team cytokine.
+Ali joined the Meyer Lab in September 2017 as a member of team cytokine.
 When not in lab and not studying, Ali enjoys watching MARVEL and DC Superhero shows on Netflix as well as kicking a soccer ball around with his friends.

 <br />
 <br />